fluid-checkout/fluid-checkout/readme.txt

 * Added: Filter hook `fc_formatted_address_replacements_custom_field_keys` to allow developers to set formatted address replacements for custom fields.
 * Improved: Compatibility with plugin Checkout Field Editor PRO by Themehigh.
 Add custom address fields from the plugin settings to formatted address replacements.
 * Improved: Update billing or shipping address data on checkout when changed on the customer account profile.
 Does not apply when using the Address Book add-on.
+* Improved: Enqueue fragments update assets on the page whenever that feature is enabled.
 * Fixed: Compatibility with theme Phlox.
 Checkout elements not clickable because of position for Phlox page background element.
 * Fixed: Compatibility with plugin SEUR Oficial.
 Only show information about the selected pickup point when the shipping method selected is SEUR 2Shop (pickup point).
 * Fixed: JS error on checkout coupon code script when jQuery BlockUI is missing.